Privacy Notice

 Right to restriction of processing pursuant to Art.
 18 GDPR

 You have the right to request the restriction of processing of your personal data, if one of the grounds set out in Art.
-18 GDPR applies, in particular, where you desire this instead of erasure of the data.
+18 GDPR applies, in particular, where you desire this instead of erasing the data.

 Right to data portability pursuant to Art.
 20 GDPR